Kyle-Close/dotfiles/README.md

 ## Prerequisites

-You should be able to just run the 'setup.sh' script to handle installing dependencies.
-However, if it fails you need to make sure to manually install these:
+Should be able to just run the 'setup.sh' script to handle installing dependencies.

-- Git
-- stow (for managing symlinks)
-- curl
-- Neovim
-- Zsh
-- Tmux
+After running this once on Ubuntu there were a few hiccups.
+- The symlinks didn't work.
+I think it's because the files aleady existed where I was trying to link to.
+So adding a step to rm that file would probably be best.

 On **Ubuntu**, you can install these tools with: